p4lang/behavioral-model/examples/custom_extern/README.md

 $ make test
 ```

-If everything works as expected, you shall see:
+If everything works as expected, you should see:
 ```console
 WARNING: Mac address to reach destination not found.
 Using broadcast.
 .